bkur808/LineupLab/README.md

 This project uses PyTorch to build and train transformer networks capable of predicting the final scores for NBA matchups.
 Player-level statistics and dynamically learned embeddings are integrated to model relationships between players and teams.

 ## **How to Use**
 - Clone the repository to your local machine.
+- DATA HAS ALREADY BEEN COLLECTED AND CLEANED - FEEL FREE TO BEGIN FROM SECTION II
 - Run through the provided LineupLab **Jupyter Notebook** to:
    - Explore the data preprocessing steps.
    - Understand the model architecture and logic.
    - Reproduce training, validation, and testing processes.

 ## **Requirements**
 - Python 3.8+